NorskHelsenett/HelseID.Samples/Utilities/TestTokenTool/README.md

   --getPersonFromPersontjenesten                                [False]
   If this value is set, the PID value will be used to extract person information from Persontjenesten.
 Requires that the 'pid' parameter is set.

+  --onlySetNameForPerson                                        [False]
+  If this value and getPersonFromPersontjenesten are set, only the 'name' claim will be issued, not the claims 'given_name', 'middle_name', or 'family_name'.

   --pidPseudonym                             <TEXT>             []
   The returned token will contain a 'helseid://claims/identity/pid_pseudonym' claim matching the injected value.
 If setPidPseudonym is true, this option will be overridden.

   --name                                     <TEXT>             []
   The returned token will contain a 'name' claim matching the injected value.
+Requires that the 'getPersonFromPersontjenesten' parameter is not set.

+  --given_name                               <TEXT>             []
+  The returned token will contain a 'given_name' claim matching the injected value.
+Requires that the 'getPersonFromPersontjenesten' parameter is not set.

+  --middle_name                              <TEXT>             []
+  The returned token will contain a 'middle_name' claim matching the injected value.
+Requires that the 'getPersonFromPersontjenesten' parameter is not set.

+  --family_name                              <TEXT>             []
+  The returned token will contain a 'family_name' claim matching the injected value.
 Requires that the 'getPersonFromPersontjenesten' parameter is not set.

   --getHprNumberFromHprregisteret                               [False]
   If this value is set, the PID value will be used to extract person information from HPR-registeret.